mpieva/mapAD/Readme.md

   To parallelize alignments, `mapAD` will use all idle CPU cores on the machine it is run on (this behaviour can be controlled via the `RAYON_NUM_THREADS` environment variable).

-- When using the distributed mapping feature (dispatcher/workers), each worker "only" needs around 30GB of RAM while the dispatcher node uses around 60GB RAM (?) since it keeps the suffix array in memory.
+- When using the distributed mapping feature (dispatcher/workers), each worker needs around `(10 + 0.5 * |threads|)` GB of RAM while the dispatcher node uses around 70GB RAM since it keeps the suffix array in memory.

 - Indexing `hg19`, however, needs around 160GB of RAM.
 This will be improved in future versions.